Reba McEntire: Since 2011: Brief television return and current projects

-She made a cameo appearance in the 2021 comedy film Barb and Star Go to Vista Del Mar as a water spirit named Trish after Annie Mumolo and Kristen Wiig, who wrote, produced, and starred in the film, wrote her an "impassioned letter" asking her to join the film.
+She made a cameo appearance in the 2021 comedy film Barb and Star Go to Vista Del Mar as a water spirit named Trish, after Annie Mumolo and Kristen Wiig, who wrote, produced, and starred in the film, wrote her an "impassioned letter" asking her to join the film.
 Director Josh Greenbaum said in an interview, "There's some casting that just clicks.
 Reba is not only 100% authentic, we knew she would be game."

-In May 2022, ABC announced that McEntire will be joining the cast of the drama Big Sky, playing local businesswoman Sunny Brick in season 3.
+In May 2022, ABC announced that McEntire will be joining the cast of the drama Big Sky, playing local businesswoman Sunny Barnes in season three.

 McEntire starred in Reba McEntire's The Hammer on Lifetime in 2023.
-The country star will reunite with her Reba sitcom co-star Melissa Peterman in the film inspired by the life of traveling Nevada circuit judge Kim Wanker.
-The film also stars McEntire's boyfriend Rex Linn as Bart Crawford, a mysterious cowboy with unknown motives, and Kay Shioma Metchie as Vicky, the tough talking bailiff who serves as Kim's right hand and trusted friend.
+The country star reunited with her Reba sitcom co-star Melissa Peterman in the film inspired by the life of traveling Nevada circuit judge Kim Wheeler.
+The film also stars McEntire's boyfriend Rex Linn as Bart Crawford, a mysterious cowboy with unknown motives, and Kay Shioma Metchie as Vicky, the tough-talking bailiff who serves as Kim's right hand and trusted friend.

+In May 2023, it was announced that McEntire would be a coach on The Voice, replacing Blake Shelton.
+She served as a coach from its 24th season to its 26th season.
+On May 21, 2024, Asher HaVon, a member of Reba's team, won the 25th season, making McEntire the winning coach on her second season.
+In May 2025, it was announced that McEntire would return to The Voice after a one season-hiatus for the 28th season, which premieres in late 2025.

+On September 20, 2023, McEntire reunited with Sofie Dossi, where they collaborated during a result show on season 18 of America's Got Talent, when McEntire sang "Can't Even Get the Blues", while Dossi did her contortion, hand-balancing, and aerial performances.

+In January 2024, McEntire was creating a new comedy for NBC, later announced to be titled Happy's Place and co-starring Melissa Peterman.